-Business & IT Diagram (B&IT), What is it?, 6 layered model, showing how the people, processes and technology of a business interact, Layers logically divided on 2 groups:, How business works (top 2 layers), IT assets supporting business (bottom 4 layers), Layers are used to create B&IT diagrams., Easy for understanding for non technical people.
+Business & IT Diagram (B&IT), What is it?, A B&IT diagram is a diagrammatic representation of the logical and physical relationships (connectivity) between an organisation’s IT assets and resources and the business operations which they support., 6 layered model, showing how the people, processes and technology of a business interact, Layers logically divided on 2 groups:, How business works (top 2 layers), IT assets supporting business (bottom 4 layers), Layers are used to create B&IT diagrams., Easy for understanding for non technical people.

 Each diagram uses the same 6 types of elements.

 Often DAV diagrams have exactly the same layers and elements only to show contextual information not displayed on B&IT diagrams.